 The centerpiece of the renovation is a new 126-seat team-based learning classroom.
-This state-of-the-art teaching space replaced a library reading room and study space from the late 1980’s.
-Extensive audio-visual systems were developed and integrated with the architecture to serve new teaching methods at the medical school.
-Additionally, six breakout classrooms were added, converting underutilized stack space.
+This state-of-the-art teaching space replaced a library reading room and study space from the late 1980s.
+Extensive audiovisual systems were developed and integrated with the architecture to serve new teaching methods at the medical school.
+Additionally, eight breakout classrooms were added, converting underutilized stack space.

 Apicella + Bunton worked closely with the construction team to overcome significant logistical challenges of the renovation.
 Removal of structural book stacks required the design and insertion of a new steel skeleton at the lower level.
 Detailed and intensive monitoring as well as creative approaches to the construction phasing allowed the library to operate uninterrupted during construction.

 Yale School of Medicine News “Medical Library Unveils Newly Renovated Facilities”